Download the University Honors brochure to learn more.

 The students enrolled in this course will develop proposals for design solutions that will benefit this community.
 We will work collaboratively with members of Village Life Outreach to define areas where your disciplinary knowledge can be put to work.
 Once proposals have been defined, we will create design solutions that will be implemented on-site in Tanzania.
 We will travel with Village Life Outreach to northern Tanzania during Spring Break.
 We will spend a week on-site and two days on safari en route to Nairobi, Kenya.

-This study tour will occur over Spring Break, March 14-25.
+Students will travel from March 13th - 23rd, 2015.
 Please note that the group may need to leave the day before the start of spring break and return the day after classes begin.
-Participants will be traveling to and from Tanzania with those in Telling True Stories in Tanzania: A Journalism Seminar.
-While the two courses are separate, some collaborative discussion during travel should be expected.

 Day One: Fly from Cincinnati to Nairobi, Kenya

 Day Three: Drive to Shirati, Tanzania

 Day Four - Eight: Begin implementation of projects in Tanzania

 Learn more about past brigades and what to expect by reading this 2011 brigade packet (MS Word).